TheStig294/100-more-randomats-pack-1/README.md

 Changed name from "Random Team Deathmatch", fixed randomat registration bug\
 Originally made by [Schlurf](https://steamcommunity.com/sharedfiles/filedetails/?id=1394919304)

+## The Bucket

+Spawns a bucket somewhere on the map that kills anyone it touches...\
+\
+_ttt_randomat_bucket_ - Default: 1 - Whether this randomat is enabled

 ## Unbelievable Guilt

 If you kill a player on your team, your head will be forced down for a few seconds.\